Sogefi, Audi develop new suspension spring technology

-MILAN (Reuters) - Italian auto parts maker Sogefi and Volkswagen’s (VOWG_p.DE) Audi have jointly developed new suspension spring technology which will result in more precise driving and lighter parts, Sogefi said on Thursday.
+MILAN, July 3 (Reuters) - Italian auto parts maker Sogefi and Volkswagen’s Audi have jointly developed new suspension spring technology which will result in more precise driving and lighter parts, Sogefi said on Thursday.

 Sogefi’s shares rose more than 3 percent on the news, and were up 2.6 percent at 4.09 euros by 1333 GMT, outperforming a 1 percent rise in Milan’s All-Share index.